aws-samples/private-application-with-custom-domain-name/README.md

 ### Clean Up

 Delete the CloudFormation stack on AWS console.
 The default stack name is **PrivateWebApp**.
-Also, there are two Amazon S3 buckets retained with names beginning with **privatewebapp**.
+Also, there are two Amazon S3 buckets (for static website and access log) retained with names beginning with **privatewebapp**.
 You can delete them manually.

+## Limitations

+- There is a 10 MB limit for static files served by API Gateway.
+Refer to [API Gateway quotas for configuring and running a REST API](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#api-gateway-execution-service-limits-table) for the maximum payload size of API Gateway.

 ## Security